sosheskaz/sosheskaz.github.io/_posts/2017-02-23-3-Things-About-Swift.md

 # Closing
 So yes, I like Swift quite a bit.
-It winds up being a different language, but some of the language features have shown to not only be niceto use, but to be very forward-thinking in terms of keeping large codebases sustainable.
+It winds up being a different language, but some of the language features have shown to not only be nice to use, but to be very forward-thinking in terms of keeping large codebases sustainable.
 It also keeps up with more modern functionality, syntax, and paradigms quite well, while also putting its own spin on it.